GREG BENNICK - KEYNOTE SPEAKER

 Author

-Greg's new book Reclaim the Moment: 7 Strategies to Build a Better Now is a tool you can use to inspire your people.
+Greg's new book Reclaim the Moment: 7 Strategies to Build a Better Now is a tool that you can use to inspire your people.
 Greg trains and consults based off a model of seven strategies.
-This is an exploration of how to get back on track when we've been thrown off course by the world.
+This is an exploration of how to get back on track with what matters most to us and to our team.

 Praise has been high for the book and the ideas in it: